yonomitt/behavioral-cloning-car-simulator/writeup_template.md

 In the end, the model was trained on 102,816 samples and validated using 25,704 samples.

 I played a lot with hyper parameters for my models, hence the creation of the [project3.py] wrapper script and the [train_the_ocean.sh] shell script.
 In the end, I ran over 100 experiments to arrive at my final model.

+I would have loved to continue experimenting and I could have done so for a long, long time.
+I had many more ideas I wanted to try out, but at some point you have to ship it.